sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Shared libraries for TeX-related files
+Short desc    : Shared libraries for TeX-related files
 URL          : http://tug.org/texlive/
-Лицензия     : ASL 2.0 and Artistic 2.0 and BSD and GFDL and GPL+ and GPLv2 and GPLv3 and Knuth and LGPLv2+ and LGPLv3+ and LPPL and OFL and Public Domain
+License      : ASL 2.0 and Artistic 2.0 and BSD and GFDL and GPL+ and GPLv2 and GPLv3 and Knuth and LGPLv2+ and LGPLv3+ and LPPL and OFL and Public Domain
-Описание     : TeX specific shared libraries.
+Descript     : TeX specific shared libraries.
 ```

 </details>